kschramm-usgs/sensorSuite-mirror/README.md

 Orthogonality takes in four inputs, two each from sensors known or assumed to be orthogonal, and finds the true (interior) angle between the second two sensors if the first two sensors are truly orthogonal.

 The input files have a specific order: the first and third inputs are for north-facing sensors, and the second and fourth are for east-facing sensors.
 As noted above, the first two sensors are assumed to be 90 degrees apart for the purpose of the test; the second two sensors' orientation is what is solved for.

+####Response

+This plots 1-3 different response attenuation and phase curves (Bode plots) for given response files.
+The image generated from this plot will include both plots, though the program can only display one at a time (selectable with the drop-down menu in the bottom-left of the panel).
+Units of frequency (Hz, default) or period can be selected by the selection box on the bottom-right, much like with the self-noise plot.

 ### Further Work / Known Issues